seanwhs/Plans/My-Tech-Stack.md

-Here is your enhanced, technically accurate, and visually polished architectural deep dive.

-The copy has been sharpened to remove hyperbole (such as softening "desktop app compiler" into a accurate "packaging bridge" and clarifying Inngest's real-world retry mechanics), while retaining its high-agency, visionary tone.

----

 # Building My Ideal Web Stack: Next.js, Bun, PostgreSQL, Appwrite, Clerk, Sanity, and Inngest

 Choosing a tech stack in today’s ecosystem can feel like trying to hit a moving target.
 The hype cycle moves fast, but my engineering objective has always remained sharp and consistent: **achieve rapid product delivery without sacrificing type safety, deep architectural control, or raw performance.**